"Revolutionising pop" - Faro Tecomitl, Mexico City

 5:35pm: Flight to Paris from Heathrow.
 We’re there in good time and our gate has a waiting for information sign about an hour before.
 This turns into a delay.
 Not ideal as we only have a two hour connection time.
 The delay turns into four hours.
 Definitely not ideal.

 10pm: Finally on our way but against hope, we arrive in Paris to discover we have indeed missed the flight to Tokyo.
-We had been holding out the faintest of faint hopes that the Tokyo flight might just suffer its own delay but no, especially not a delay long enough to cover this anyway.
+We had been holding out the faintest of faint hopes that the Tokyo flight might just suffer its own delay but no, or at least not a delay long enough to cover this anyway.

 Midnight(ish): A bit of disconcerting airport chaos with no-one really knowing what was happening, although we’d been assured Air France would be taking care of this.
-Myself, Maja and a few fellow confused Japan bound passengers wander Charles De Gaulle airport being sent here, then there by staff almost as confused as us and not entirely knowing where we should go but sending us somewhere anyway, probably just to stop us being their problem.
-We do finally find an Air France representative who gives us a sheet which tells us we’re entitled to a generous refund based expense package based on taxi transfers, hotel stay and meal allowance.
-I find this while Maja holds back and monitors things online on her phone.
+Myself, Maja and a few fellow confused Japan bound passengers wander Charles De Gaulle airport being sent here then there by each progressive staff member we encounter.
+As this develops we get the impression they’re almost as confused as us and are just sending us somewhere, anywhere, purely to stop us being their problem.
+We do finally find an Air France representative who gives us a sheet.
+At first this feels a bit dismissive, but then we see it is indeed informative enough as it tells us we’re entitled to a generous refund based expense package covering taxi transfers, hotel stay and meal allowance.
+While I’m finding this while Maja is monitoring things online on her phone.
 By the time I return, she tells me our replacement flight has been sorted for 6pm tomorrow.
 Brilliant.
 Let’s go get that hotel.
 Chaos.
-We try a few different hotels, both online and in person.
+We try a few different hotels, both online and in person through a couple of taxi rides.
 All full.
 Then we just about manage to get one of the last rooms in possibly the last local hotel within budget.
 OK.
 That’s that part of all this sorted.
 We can relax now and just get ourselves back on track tomorrow.

 Day minus one